 Heat oven to 160C/140C fan/gas 3 and line a 20cm square tin with baking parchment or a silicone liner.

-Melt the butter and honey together in a large saucepan.
+Melt the coconut oil and honey together in a large saucepan.

 Add the mashed banana, oats, the dried fruit and the seeds to the pan and mix well.